OSU-NLP-Group/HippoRAG/README.md

 ### Retrieval

-After running indexing, we can start using HippoRAG for online retrieval.
-Below, we provide two strategies for using HippoRAG, one using a set of **pre-defined queries** and the other involving direct integration with our API.
+After indexing, HippoRAG is ready to aid with online retrieval.
+Below, we provide two strategies for using HippoRAG:
+1. Running retrieval on a set of **pre-defined queries**.
+2. Integrating directly with our API to receive queries from users.

 #### Pre-Defined Queries

-To run retrieval on a specific set of pre-defined queries in the format above, run the following command to use HippoRAG with a ColBERTv2 retrieval backbone:
+To run retrieval on a specific set of **pre-defined queries** in the format described above, we run either of the following commands depending on which retrieval backbone you want to use:

+ColBERTv2
 ```shell
 RETRIEVER=colbertv2

 python3 src/ircot_hipporag.py --dataset $DATA --retriever $RETRIEVER --llm $LLM --max_steps 1 --doc_ensemble f --top_k 10  --sim_threshold $SYNONYM_THRESH --damping 0.5
 ```

-Otherwise, you can run the following to use the Huggingface retrieval model used previously for indexing.
+Huggingface Model (i.e. Contriever)

 ```shell
 RETRIEVER=$HF_RETRIEVER